Important information for applicants: teaching and learning 2021/ 22 academic year.98.3 KB

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

+Teaching is delivered through lectures, lab work and tutorials.
 Each 20-credit module typically involves the following amount of contact time:

 The modules are led by a team of engineering lecturers, senior lecturers and principal lecturers.
 Laboratory work is also supported by technicians and postgraduate demonstrators.